Theistic Satanism

-Theistic Satanism, otherwise referred to as religious Satanism, spiritual Satanism, or traditional Satanism, is an umbrella term for religious groups that consider Satan, the Devil, or Lucifer to objectively exist as a deity, supernatural entity, or spiritual being worthy of worship and supplication, whom individuals may contact and convene with, in contrast to the atheistic archetype, metaphor, or symbol found in LaVeyan Satanism.
-The individuals and organizations who uphold theistic Satanist beliefs are most often very small, loosely affiliated, or independent groups and cabals, which have largely self-marginalized.
+Theistic Satanism, otherwise referred to as spiritual Satanism, or devil worship, is one of two manifestations of Satanism, in contrast to Atheistic satanism.
+It is an umbrella term for religious groups that consider Satan to objectively exist as a deity, supernatural entity, or spiritual being worthy of worship or reverence, whom individuals may believe in, contact, and convene with, in contrast to the atheistic archetype, metaphor, or symbol found in LaVeyan Satanism.

+Organizations who uphold theistic Satanist beliefs most often have few adherents, are loosely affiliated or constitute themselves as independent groups and cabals, which have largely self-marginalized.
 Another prominent characteristic of theistic Satanism is the use of various types of magic.
 Most theistic Satanist groups exist in relatively new models and ideologies, many of which are independent of the Abrahamic religions.

-Overview
+In addition to the worship of Satan or the Devil in the Abrahamic sense, religious traditions based on the worship of other "adversarial" gods—usually borrowed from pre-Christian polytheistic religions—are often included within theistic Satanism.
+Theistic Satanist organizations may incorporate beliefs and practices borrowed from Gnosticism, Hermeticism, neopaganism, New Age, the left-hand path, black magic, ceremonial magic, Western esotericism, occult traditions, and sorcery.